spring-projects/spring-integration-samples/basic/xml/README.md

 ## Running the Sample

 To run the sample, execute the class **org.springframework.integration.samples.xml.BookOrderProcessingTestApp**.
-Alternatively, you can run the sample using [Maven][] by executing:
+Alternatively, you can run the sample using [Gradle Application Plugin](http://www.gradle.org/docs/current/userguide/application_plugin.html) by executing:

-    $ mvn clean package exec:java
+    $ gradlew :xml:run

 You should see the following output: